May 16, 2014 | 11 am2014 Commencement

 The class of 2014 has chosen Dr. Evan Adams, British Columbia’s deputy provincial health officer and actor best known as Thomas Builds-the-Fire in Smoke Signals, to give the graduation address.
 Dave Warren, Ph.D., former IAIA director of curriculum and instruction and National Museum of the American Indian founding deputy director, will receive an honorary doctorate.
 The event is open to the public.

-The event will also be streamed live over the web starting at 10:30 a.m.
+The event will also be streamed live over the web starting shortly before 11 a.m.
 May 16.
-Check back at this page to find the link for the livestream over the web.
+Click here to access the live link when it becomes available.
+(No Login Required)

 Microsoft Silverlight (a free download) is required for the stream to work properly.
 Click here to download Silverlight to your computer.
 The link will open in a new tab or window.
 If you need assistance, email email@example.com or call 505.428.5814.